North Carolina Roads - US 29/US 70

 North of Business I-85, US 29 SB with US 220 SB/US 70 WB at just about the only remaining trace of former NC 6 in Greensboro.

-I don't know what goes on the right of these NB signs, facing the other way at Reidsville.
+I don't know what goes on the right of these NB signs in Reidsville, courtesy Lou Corsaro.
 TO WEST US 158?
 TO NORTH NC 14?

 Whoa, big change.
-The effect due to a slight rerouting probably wasn't worth the pain of resigning this SB exit.
+The effect due to a slight rerouting probably wasn't worth the pain of resigning this SB exit, also courtesy Lou.
 The freeway currently extends from Danville south to Reidsville, with construction progressing around Danville (hence the recent reroute of US 58 I mention on that page).

 Business I-85 (and US 29/70)